JefferySJones/j-m-ind/README.md

 ---

 ### Future
-- [ ] Way to prevent mobs from going specific places
-- [ ] Way to prevent players from camping in a safe spot
-- [ ] Fix coal / spider eye purchases use the right "Coal" and "Spider Eye"

 Ideas: Show how many players are in each team in the lobby
 Ideas: Make dying mobs drop coins
 Ideas: Harder mobs to defeat would drop more and easier mobs would drop less